 In late 2019, the only creature type in Magic: the Gathering was the elk.
 That’s all thanks to this devilishly good-looking Oko fella.
 Clearly billed as a troublesome prankster, Oko, Thief of Crowns, in fact, proved far more apocalyptic than that.

 Oko’s power mainly comes from his low casting cost and the fact that most of his abilities increase loyalty instead of reducing it.
-Oko comes down on turn 3 (often sooner, since green is the colour of mana ramp) and if you don’t have some way to dish out 6 damage right away, there’s not much you can do to catch up.
+Oko comes down on turn 3 (often sooner, since green is the color of mana ramp) and if you don’t have some way to dish out 6 damage right away, there’s not much you can do to catch up.
 That’s quite a tall order, so early in the game.

 Oko has great versatility for a planeswalker with three abilities – he produces 3/3 elks to block your smaller creatures, and your bigger creatures?
 They’re elks now.
 Oh god, everything is elks now!